 Nathaniel Philbrick is a leading authority on the history of Nantucket.
 He is director of the Egan Institute of Maritime Studies and a research fellow at the Nantucket Historical Association.
 His other books includeAway Off Shore: Nantucket Island and Its People, 1602-1890 and Abram’s Eyes: The Native American Legacy on Nantucket Island.
 He is a champion sailboat racer and lives in Nantucket, Massachusetts.

-AN INTERVIEW WITH NATHANIEL PHILBRICK
+A CONVERSATION WITH NATHANIEL PHILBRICK